DeFi Service Projects and Use Cases

 The process of buying into a DeFi asset requires climbing a steep learning curve.
 Having a wallet and having to fund a separate crypto account is foreign and intimidating to the average investor.

-In the past year alone, we’ve seen a number of products offering different ways to either track, manage or hedge exposure through a suite of various DeFi projects in the lending, DEX and derivatives sectors.
+In the past year alone, we’ve seen several products offering different ways to either track, manage or hedge exposure through a suite of various DeFi projects in the lending, DEX and derivatives sectors.
 The common theme is that of accessibility, ultimately making it easier (and safer) for DeFi users to keep track of their ecosystem interactions in a suite of intuitive dashboards and interfaces.

 - Non-custodial – Ownership of the underlying assets is never revoked and tends to live in the wallet being used.